SeanezLab/BoMI-py/docs/overview.md

 "**Disconnect All**" disconnects from all devices and dongles.

-## Trigno Device Manager
+## "Trigno devices" Widget

 ![](./img/bomi-trigno.png)

-The Trigno Device Manager manages the [Trigno Research System](https://delsys.com/trigno/) from Delsys.
+The "Trigno devices" widget manages the [Trigno Research System](https://delsys.com/trigno/) from Delsys.
 Make sure the **Trigno Control Utility** (Trigno SDK Server) is running on the computer connected to the Base Station, and the IP address of the computer is entered correctly, then click "**Connect**" to connect to the Base Station.

 **Use the sensor widgets to assign a muscle to each sensor before collecting data.**